puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Migration to Ansible (from Puppet?):
-- you can run both tools at the same time if people fear they are not ready yet
+- You can run both tools at the same time if people fear they are not ready yet
 - Keep puppet infrastructure working but disable it
 - Migrate the puppet-modules to ansible-roles step by step.
 You DONT have to have ALL content ready from start (it probably not realistic)
 <!-- .slide: class="master-content" > -->